The Well

 This book is a classic and requires no introduction.
 If it’s not on your bookshelf, get it.
 It will earn its space there over time.

-An authentic a rich testimony to the power of “learning poems by heart.”
+An authentic and rich testimony to the power of “learning poems by heart.”
 Kim’s love of the cadence, music and meaning of poetry vibrates throughout.
 Inspiration for a beautiful and centering spiritual practice.
 Includes a CD and 10 favorite poems for learning by heart.

 Tami Simon interviews major transformational practitioners from a wide range of modalities, from energy medicine to meditation to writing.
 An impressive list.
 Mind-opening, curiosity piquing, and expansive.